 Note: Data have been seasonally adjusted by Corinna using Refinitiv Datastream.
-Latest data are for June.
+Latest data are for July.
 Source: Taiwan Ministry of Economic Affairs.
 Return to "What's New".

-- Taiwan accounts for 63% of the US\$85bn global semi-conductor chip market - Korea accounts for 18%, and China 6% - one Taiwanese company, Taiwan Semiconductor Manufacturing Co (TSMC) has 54% of the world market, and United Microelectronics Co (UMC) a further 7% (Samsung accounts for Korea's 18%) - Semiconductor fabrication plants ("fabs") use very large amounts of water to rinse chips during their manufacture - a typical fab uses 71⁄2-15 million litres of water daily (and water in Taiwan is very cheap, at less than US40¢/t) - Taiwan has been experiencing its worst drought in 56 years, with the failure of monsoons to arrive last year and unusually low spring rains this year - reservoirs are down to less than 20% of capacity overall with the Baoshan Reservoir which supplies TMSC's Hsinchu plant down to 7% - Taiwan's government has reduced water supplies to irrigated farmland, and to residents and businesses in three cities - 'fabs' have been asked to reduce their water consumption by 13% - water shortages are also constraining hydro-electricity production - Taiwan's export orders fell % from February's record high through May, before rising 2.5% in June - June orders for ICT products were still 18% below their February peak, while orders for electronic products were 33/4% below February - The challenges facing Taiwan's chip manufacturers combined with the fire at Japan's Renesas plant in March are major factors behind the surge in chip prices
+- Taiwan accounts for 63% of the US\$85bn global semi-conductor chip market (followed by Korea 18% and China 6%) - one Taiwanese company, Taiwan Semiconductor Manufacturing Co (TSMC) has 54% of the world market, and United Microelectronics Co (UMC) a further 7% (Samsung accounts for Korea's 18%) - Semiconductor fabrication plants ("fabs") use very large amounts of water to rinse chips during their manufacture - a typical fab uses 71⁄2-15 million litres of water daily (and water in Taiwan is very cheap, at less than US40¢/t) - Taiwan has been experiencing its worst drought in 56 years, with the failure of monsoons to arrive last year and unusually low spring rains this year - reservoirs are down to less than 20% of capacity overall with the Baoshan Reservoir which supplies TMSC's Hsinchu plant down to 7% - Taiwan's government has reduced water supplies to irrigated farmland, and to residents and businesses in three cities - 'fabs' have been asked to reduce their water consumption by 13% - water shortages are also constraining hydro-electricity production - □ Foreign orders for Taiwanese ICT products rose 2.6% in July, after a 1.9% increase in June, but are still 16% below their February peak - orders for other electronics products fell 6.8% in July to be more than 10% below their peak in February - Shortages of semi-conductor chips have caused major headaches for the motor vehicle industry (which uses lots of them) - Toyota this week announced a 40% cut in production in September (although virus outbreaks in SE Asia were also a contributing factor)